 4. Cleaning Wipes

-Just to state the obvious, especially on long trips or in case of delays, books, magazines, crafts, coloring books, playing cards and other games can keep you entertained.
+Especially on long trips or in case of delays, books, magazines, crafts, coloring books, playing cards, toys and other games can keep you entertained.
+Most of the long-distance routes do not have WiFi, and parts of some routes have poor cell phone reception, so it is always good to have some tech-free things to do.